squaresLab/BugZoo/README.md

 * A Python interface for complex, structured interactions with historical
   bugs: execute specific tests, compute line coverage, apply patches, compile with certain flags, and more.
-* An underlying RESTful API that can be used to add BugZoo bindings to your own favourite language.
+* A powerful underlying RESTful API that can be used to add BugZoo bindings to your own favourite language.
 * Download prebuilt software snapshots.
 * A decentralised architecture that lets you share your tools and datasets of